jjfumero/jjfumero.github.io/_posts/2024-09-10-tornadovm-ock.md

 ## Acknowledgments

 I would like to thank [Colin Davidson](https://www.linkedin.com/in/colin-davidson-6a4b042/) from [Codeplay](https://codeplay.com/) for the support regarding the oneAPI Construction Kit for TornadoVM.
 I also thank the University of Pisa for the access to the NVIDIA GH200 GraceHopper Superchip system through the [AERO EU Project](https://cordis.europa.eu/project/id/101092850).
-Futhermore, thanks to [Christos Kotselidis](https://www.kotselidis.net/) and [Thanos Stratikopoulos](https://personalpages.manchester.ac.uk/staff/athanasios.stratikopoulos/) from the University of Manchester for their constructive feedback.
+Furthermore, thanks to [Christos Kotselidis](https://www.kotselidis.net/) and [Thanos Stratikopoulos](https://personalpages.manchester.ac.uk/staff/athanasios.stratikopoulos/) from the University of Manchester for their constructive feedback.